 Summer A - Allotment (Sow, Grow and Farm)

 Burps, Bottoms and Bile

 During this first half term we’re on a voyage of discovery to investigate the busy world inside our body.
 Do you have a toothy grin or a winning smile?
 We will follow a tasty morsel as it makes its way through our digestive system, helped by some mouth-watering saliva.
 We can't forget the importance of good hygiene at both ends.
 Whilst we’re talking business, we will see if we can recognise an animal just by its poo!
 We will make a working model of the digestive system and use it to persuade others to eat healthily.
 We will learn how to look after this marvellous belching, squelching, mixture making machine we call our body.

 The National Curriculum

-In Snowy Owls all children access the following subject areas:
+In Snowy Owls Class, all children will access the following subject areas:

-To ensure that you feel well informed about your child's attainment and progress you will receive a half termly report that details your child's attainment, targets for the following half term and individual achievements.
+To ensure that you are well informed regarding your child's progress, you will receive a termly report that details your child's attainment, targets for the following term and individual achievements.
 In the Spring Term, there will be a mid-year Parents' Evening.
 During Summer Term 2, you will receive your child's end of year report.
-This will cover your child's progress in all areas of the curriculum.
+This will cover your child's progress and attainment in all areas of the curriculum.
 If you have any queries, there will be the opportunity to discuss these at a parents' drop-in towards the end of the Summer Term.